oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/overview.md

                     storage: 10Gi
 ```

 Not all the fields in standard Kubernetes `PV` and `PVC` are supported.
 For ths list of supported fields in `persistentVolume` and `persistentVolumeClaim`.
-(TODO: fix the link)
 See [supported fields TODO LINK].

 If the `PV` and `PVC` already existed in your environment, you do not need